jrihon/thesis/chapters/00_chapter/00_section_03.typ

 )
 $<eq-h-fock-full>

-As stated before, the HF method does not explicitly account for electronic interactions when optimising for orbitals and hence minimising the uncertainty of the location of the electron.
+As stated before, the HF method does not explicitly deal with electron correlation when optimising for orbitals and hence minimising the uncertainty of the location of the electron.
 This is a significant caveat to the methodology.
 The two-electron operators in @eq-h-fock-full concern themselves with the average position of the respective electrons, which means that for overlapping orbitals it cannot be excluded that two electrons occupy the same position in space, which is an unrealistic outcome.
 While the HF method is still serving as a major contributions to the successes in QM, we can be more precise when it comes to treating electronic interactions.

-#pagebreak()
+//#pagebreak()
 //
 //
 ==== Density Functional Theory (DFT)
 //The DFT method differs in two ways from the HF method.
 For starters, instead of assessing the position of electrons, it deals with the electron density $rho(r)$ of an electron's orbital.
 //The second is that by this density $rho(r)$, it allows to treat electron correlation implicitly.
 We remember @eq-probability-allelectrons, where squaring $Psi$ gives us the probability of encountering an electron in a normalised range, where integrating over the position ($x,y,z$) returned a volume ($d v$) in which the electron could be found.
+Instead of searching the most probable position of an electron, the Density Functional Theory exploits the volume ($d v$) to work out the electron density ($rho$) in the given volume.
+One of the most notable approaches is the Kohn-Sham (KS) approximation, which estimates the electronic repulsion term as the density of all the electrons.
+However, they reintroduce one-electron orbitals ($phi.alt^(K S)$) in the field of DFT to more accurately account for the kinetic energy $T$ in electron-electron interactions.
+The condition of this approach is that the electrons that occupy the KS-orbitals ($phi.alt^(K S)$) are supposedly part of a hypothetical system in which the electrons are non-interacting, which allows us to treat the kinetic energy $T$ as a sum of all the $phi.alt^(K S)_i$.
+This is similar to the HF method.
+Appended to it all is the _exchange correlation_ contribution, a correction term to improve the accuracy of the energy estimate.
+As we can iteratively optimise for the optimal density of a system, we can say that DFT implicitly correlates the movement of electrons.
-Instead of searching the most probable position of an electron, the Density Functional Theory exploits the volume ($d v$) to work out the electron density in the given volume.
-These Kohn-Sham orbitals $phi.alt^(K S)$ - named after both scientists that worked on the problem - deal with the electron density within the one-electron orbitals rather than the uncertainty of their position.
+//These Kohn-Sham orbitals $phi.alt^(K S)$ - named after both scientists that worked on the problem - deal with the electron density within the one-electron orbitals rather than the uncertainty of their position.
-When starting a computation - analogous to the HF method - an initial guess is made towards the density of the $phi.alt^(K S)$.
+//When starting a computation - analogous to the HF method - an initial guess is made towards the density of the $phi.alt^(K S)$.
 Every iteration, the density of the orbital is optimised until convergence is reached, meaning a minimal energy $E[rho]$ is reached.
 One main difference to point out in this methodology, with respect to the HF method, is that because the various $phi.alt^(K S)_i$ are affected by a _repulsion term_, the densities can be optimised in a way that the movement of the electrons are implicitly correlated.

 //
 //